sn00pee/keys-translations-manager/README.md

 [License](#license) |
 [Questions?](#questions)

-> Keys-Translations Manager, a web application scaffolded with MERN stack, aims to facilitate locale management.
+> Keys-Translations Manager, a web application scaffolded with MEVN stack, aims to facilitate locale management.
 With this application, you can:
 > * control and manage locales in one place,
 > * import locales from JSON (both nested/flat are supported) or Properties files,
 > * export locales to JSON (both nested/flat are supported) or Properties files,